 Comparison of CEEQ responses between medicinal and recreational cannabis users

-We ran MANOVA on CEEQ scores in sample 1 using whether participant reported using cannabis for a medical reason (2 levels: yes/no) as the independent variable, and subscales of the CEEQ as the dependent variables (hedonic and appetitive).
+We ran MANOVA on CEEQ scores in Sample 1, using whether participants reported using cannabis for a medical reason (2 levels: yes/no) as the independent variable, and subscales of the CEEQ as the dependent variables (hedonic and appetitive).
 There was an overall effect of group F(2, 588)=17.10, p<.001, ηp2 = .06.
-The individual ANOVAs showed that there was a significant effect of condition on the appetitive subscale F(1, 589)=27.55, p<.001, ηp2 = .05, whereby those who reported using cannabis for medical conditions had a lower mean appetitive score (39.14±9.93) than those who did not (43.50±10.13).
+The individual ANOVAs showed that there was a significant effect of group on the appetitive subscale F(1, 589)=27.55, p<.001, ηp2 = .05, whereby those who reported using cannabis for medical conditions had a lower mean appetitive score (39.14±9.93) than those who did not (43.50±10.13).
 There were no differences between the two groups on the hedonic subscale score.

-The same MANOVA in sample 2 also suggested there was an overall effect between the conditions F(2, 164)=5.44, p=.005, ηp2 = .06.
-Individual ANOVAs in this sample suggested that there was a significant effect of group on the appetitive subscale F(1, 165)=10.45, p=.001, ηp2 = .06 whereby those who report using cannabis for medical reasons had lower mean appetitive score (39.44 ± 12.69) than those who did not (45.30 ± 9.42), with an identical effect size as sample 1.
-Interestingly in this sample there was also a significant difference on the hedonic drive subscale F(1, 165)=6.04, p=.015, ηp2 = .04, whereby those who report using cannabis for medical reasons had lower hedonic subscale score (43.40±13.66) than those who did not (47.93 ± 9.21).
+The same MANOVA in Sample 2 also suggested there was an overall effect of medicinal use F(2, 164)=5.44, p=.005, ηp2 = .06.
+Individual ANOVAs in this sample suggested that there was a significant effect of group on the appetitive subscale F(1, 165)=10.45, p=.001, ηp2 = .06, whereby those who reported using cannabis for medical reasons had lower mean appetitive scores (39.44 ± 12.69) than those who did not (45.30 ± 9.42), with an identical effect size as Sample 1.
+Interestingly, in Sample 2 there was also a significant difference on the hedonic drive subscale F(1, 165)=6.04, p=.015, ηp2 = .04, whereby those who reported using cannabis for medical reasons had lower hedonic subscale score (43.40±13.66) than those who did not (47.93 ± 9.21).

 DISCUSSION

 This study describes the development and validation of a novel tool to investigate the effects of cannabis on human appetite; the Cannabinoid Eating Experience Questionnaire (CEEQ).
-To our knowledge, this is the most extensive attempt to characterize cannabis effects on the subjective psychological components of eating behaviour and food evaluation that accompany the drug’s acute action to induce food intake.
+To our knowledge, this is the most extensive attempt to survey and characterize cannabis effects on the subjective psychological components of eating behaviour and food evaluation that accompany the drug’s acute action to induce food intake.

 The CEEQ has a 2-factor scale structure, which was verified by confirmatory factor analysis in a second, Dutch-speaking sample, suggesting cross-language stability.
 The items included in the first factor relate to hedonic aspects of eating, while the second factor items relate to what we refer to as appetitive – i.e., the stimulation of appetite and food consumption.
 Both sub-scales showed excellent internal reliability and test-retest reliability.
 Our data confirm that cannabis principally influences the motivational factors which lead to the initiation of eating, and the hedonic factors implicated in maintaining eating.